yamadapc/filesaver/README.md

 is an awesome simple C tool for scanning files.
 It's very fast, but it's single-threaded.

-To scan my entire MacBook's disk:
+To scan my entire MacBook's disk `filesaver` will:

 | Size scanned | Files scanned   | Throughput in files (would accept queries) |
 |--------------|-----------------|--------------------------------------------|